-The Caregiver Coalition convened on September 19, 2019 and approximately ten community leaders in addition to caregivers and staff from the Family Caregiver Support Network and MCDA were in attendance with the intention to continue in this group.
-The first action step from this group is to plan a Summer Series spanning 5 months with each month covering a different topic.
-The presentations will include the top three most difficult issues family caregivers identified from a recent survey (emotional burden, lack of support from other family members and navigating legal responsibilities).
+The Caregiver Coalition convened in September of 2019 and approximately ten community leaders in addition to caregivers and staff from the Family Caregiver Support Network and MCDA were in attendance with the intention to continue in this group.
+The first action step from this group was to plan a Summer Series spanning 5 months with each month covering a different topic, including the top three most difficult issues family caregivers identified from a recent survey (emotional burden, lack of support from other family members and navigating legal responsibilities).
 The Caregiver Coalition continues to meet monthly and additional partnerships will be created.
-The coalition members are actively working on securing dates and presenters for the Summer series.
+The coalition members are actively working on securing dates and presenters for the series, which now will be presented virtually because of COVID-19.